Fujio-Turner/cb_completed_request/README.md

 ```

 **Notes**:
 This could return back a JSON of about 36MB~ish.
-Anything bigger will probably crash the browser. _Firefox_ seems to be the faster browser.
+Anything bigger will probably crash the browser. _Firefox_ seems to be render the data faster.

 **Browser is slow/crashes:**
 If the browser slowes to a crawl reduce the data size via `LIMIT 2000`